wisehackermonkey/coding-blog/README.md

     - ~~pass github username as docker env variable
 - ~~build github action
     - ~~trigger github action on commit from other OR change from repo
+- convert to jekkle version using markdown for easy updating (using /docs/ folder_)